Skip to Content

 View Course Descriptions and Suggested Curriculum Sequence

-This process is a several step process in which you will need to submit five forms to the School of Graduate Studies.
-Defense of your Thesis/Dissertation may be no later than two weeks prior to the deadline for submission to the School of Graduate Studies to be considered for the preferred graduation date (fall or spring).
+The Master's Thesis process is a several-step process in which you must submit five forms to the School of Graduate Studies.
+Defense of your Thesis/Dissertation may be no later than two weeks before the deadline for submission to the School of Graduate Studies to be considered for the preferred graduation date (fall or spring).

 Students who have received unconditional admission can be considered for graduate assistantships.
-Our graduate assistantship include opportunties to work in the music library and provide theory tutoring to undergraduate students, etc. Depending upon available resources and criteria for eligibility, graduate students may receive financial assistance in the form of tuition awards, graduate assistantships including teaching assistantships (TAs), research assistantships (RAs), fellowships, scholarships, work study and loans.
+Our graduate assistantship includes opportunities to work in the music library, provide theory tutoring to undergraduate students, etc. Depending upon available resources and criteria for eligibility, graduate students may receive financial assistance in the form of tuition awards, graduate assistantships including teaching assistantships (TAs), research assistantships (RAs), fellowships, scholarships, work study, and loans.
 Learn more about graduate funding.